sivaratrisrinivas/moodring/README.md

     npm install
     ```

-3.  **Set Up Supabase:**
+3.  **Set Up Supabase & Gemini:**
-    -   Create a new project on [Supabase](https://supabase.com/).
+    -   Create projects on [Supabase](https://supabase.com/) and [Google AI Studio](https://ai.google.dev/).
-    -   In the SQL Editor, create the `influences` and `influence_links` tables using the SQL commands from our setup steps.
-    -   Create the Row Level Security (RLS) policies for both tables to allow public access.
+    -   Set up the necessary database tables and security policies in Supabase.

 4.  **Create Environment File:**
     -   In the root of the project, create a file named `.env.local`.
-    -   Add your Supabase and Gemini API keys to this file:
+    -   Add your API keys to this file:
         ```
         NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
         NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY